Algebraization of rigid analytic varieties and formal schemes via perfect complexes: Main theorem

-\begin{remark} Note that to prove that $\F{X}$ is algebraizable it is enough to assume $\F{X}$ to be proper, $\F{X}^{rig}$ to be smooth, and $\Perf(\F{X})$ to be smooth and proper, and the proof works exactly in the same way. \end{remark}
+\begin{remark} Note that to prove that $\F{X}$ is algebraizable, it is sufficient to assume that $\F{X}$ is proper, $\F{X}^{\rig}$ is smooth, and $\Perf(\F{X})$ is smooth and proper.
+Under these relaxed assumptions, the proof proceeds in exactly the same manner. \end{remark}

-Using the same ideas we can also prove the following:
+Using these same ideas, we can also prove the following result: